-St. Louis women were a perfect match for organ donation and as friends
+St. Louis woman helps mend her best friend’s broken heart and then saves her life again

 "I thought she was sweet and just loving and she thought I was nuts," Patrylo said with a laugh.
 "And I am crazier than a lunatic."

-But Carol's world was shattered into little pieces when her 19-year-old son Todd was killed by a drunk driver in June of 2000.
-Her only comfort was that Todd was an organ donor and helped to save other lives.
+But Patrylo's world was shattered into little pieces when her 19-year-old son Todd was killed by a drunk driver in June 2000.
+Her only comfort was that Todd was an organ donor and helped save other lives.

-"Three weeks before he died, he was doing Christian outreach in an orphanage in Ensenada.
-Mexico," Patrylo said.
+"Three weeks before he died, he was doing Christian outreach in an orphanage in Ensenada, Mexico," Patrylo said.
 "Cindy was so supportive and helped me get through this."

 But no one really gets through something like that.
 The light inside of her had gone out.